Anupriya1729/Blog-Application/README.md

 Backend - Python and Django
 Database Used- SQlite
 </pre>
-Django default database is Sqlite, you can also use other databases like-PostgreSQL, MySQL, SQLite, and Oracle, without disturbing the models
+Sqlite is Django's default database, you can also use other databases like-PostgreSQL, MySQL, SQLite, and Oracle, without disturbing the models
 Just by changing the settings.py file

 <pre>